 Inmates at MCC New York are provided access to legal materials and an opportunity to prepare legal documents through the use of the TRULINCS Electronic Law Library.
 The library also provides a wide range of reading materials for educational and recreational purposes, including magazines and newspapers.

-Inmates at MCC New York City have limited access to recreation facilities.
+Inmates at MCC New York have limited access to recreation facilities.
 Most of the activities occur inside the facility, including watching movies.

-MCC New York Visitation Information
+Visitation Information for MCC New York

-Metropolitan Correctional Center New York In the News
+MCC New York in the News

 In August 2018, John Zancocchio of the Bonanno crime family, whose lawyer persuaded a federal judge to release him prior to trial because the food at Metropolitan Correctional Center New York “dangerously exasperates [sic] his condition,” was caught on camera buying a hot dog from a Manhattan street vendor.